Narinder Nath Vohra: India’s special representative for carrying out the Jammu and Kashmir dialogue

 N. N. Vohra was appointed India's interlocutor for carrying out the Jammu and Kashmir dialogue by the Government of India in 2003, he remained as India's interlocutor till 2008, when he was appointed Governor of Jammu and Kashmir.

 As the interlocutor, Vohra had been holding wide-ranging discussions with both the elected representatives in the state and also the separatists in a bid to forge a common ground for the all-round development of the state.

 Governor of Jammu and Kashmir

 Vohra was appointed Governor of Jammu and Kashmir (J&K) by President of India in 2008, his first act as the governor of J&K was to rescind the controversial Amarnath shrine land transfer order.

 Vohra was reappointed the governor of Jammu and Kashmir by the president of India in 2013.
-Vohra retired from the position of governor in August 2018 and was replaced by Satya Pal Malik, a Bharatiya Janata Party politician and a former governor of the states of Bihar and Odisha.
+Vohra retired from the position of governor in August 2018 and was replaced by Satya Pal Malik, a Bharatiya Janata Party politician and a former governor of the state of Bihar.

 Vohra ruled Jammu and Kashmir directly four times (governor's rule) during his tenure as governor, with his tenure as state governor being widely seen to be a positive one.